Shapes-16

 A community on the move to rethink education

 There's no doubt that Inès and María Angélica are passionate when they talk about their work.
 Both emphasize how lucky they are to be at the crossroads of disciplines and to be able to train in a wide range of skills (marketing, digital, project management, training...).
-They also consider themselves fortunate in the creative freedom they are able to develop. «Here at Learning Planet Institute, everyone is given the space to be creative, to do things their own way, and that gives rise to beautiful things.»
+They also consider themselves fortunate in the creative freedom they are able to develop. «Here at the Learning Planet Institute, everyone is given the space to be creative, to do things their own way, and that gives rise to beautiful things.»

 An article written by Marie Ollivier